-- 9. Chevron construction at RM 100.1-99.9(L) (bottom of Liberty Chute).
-During July and August of 2007 three chevrons were constructed at UMR miles 100.1, 100.0 and 99.9(L).
-These chevrons were constructed as part of the Red Rock Landing Phase 5, Mile 103.0-90.0 General Plan.
+9. Chevron construction at RM 100.1-99.9(L) - (bottom of Liberty Chute).
+Multi-beam bathymetric surveys of the chevrons and surrounding area were conducted in FY09 (see image below).

+General Background: During July and August of 2007 three chevrons were constructed at UMR miles 100.1, 100.0 and 99.9(L).
+These chevrons were constructed as part of the Red Rock Landing - Phase 5, Mile 103.0-90.0 General Plan.
 The primary purpose was to address dredging concerns of the main channel just south of Liberty Chute.
 The location of the chevrons was coordinated with agency and stakeholder partners to address concerns of increased siltation at the downstream end of Liberty Chute where pallid sturgeon have been captured.

-Bathymetric surveys of the area will be forthcoming to see if the chevrons performed as expected. - 10.
-Mile 100(R) Islands study (Pallid Sturgeon RPA 1).
-Data analysis continued during FY07 for this study.
+10. Mile 100 Islands study (Pallid Sturgeon - RPA 1).
+Data analysis continued during FY09 for this study.

-General Background: Teri Allen (St. Louis District Corps biologist) conducted the study of fish assemblages at the Mile 100 dike field located along the right bank below Chester, Illinois between RM 100.1 and 98.9 until August 2006 when the benthic trawling, electrofishing, and mini-fyke net sampling was completed.
-Data analysis continued in FY07.
+Background: Teri Allen (St. Louis District Corps biologist) conducted the study of fish assemblages at the Mile 100 dike field located along the right bank below Chester, Illinois between RM 100.1 and 98.9 until August 2006 when the benthic trawling, electrofishing, and mini-fyke net sampling was completed.
+Data analysis continued in FY09.
 The area consists of six notched dikes and five islands.
 The dikes were built in the early 1970s for the expressed purpose of sediment management and channel improvement.
 Notches were designed in the dikes at the time of construction with the intent of creating a scour pattern that would eventually form a secondary channel and associated islands.
 The study is designed to compare the fish assemblages at the island sites to nearby "non-notched" or "control" dikes (5 sites between river miles 100.4 and 107.4(R).
 Teri will be looking at spatial and temporal differences in such parameters as fish species diversity and composition, habitat variation, and water quality.
 The study is intended to examine the benefits of notched dikes and island creation to fish communities.